Made in Japan (song)

-"Made in Japan" is a 1972 single by Buck Owens.
-"Made in Japan" was Buck Owens' last number one on the country chart as a solo artist.
+"Made in Japan" is a 1972 single by Buck Owens from the album In the Palm of your Hand.
+Released through Capitol Records on April 3, 1972, "Made in Japan" was Owens' last number one on the Hot Country Songs chart as a solo artist.
 The single stayed at number one for a single week and spent a total of 13 weeks on the chart.
 The melody employs a major pentatonic scale, giving it its distinct, anhemitonic sound.